recurly/recurly-client-ruby/README.md

 * Click "Configuration"" on the top right menu
 * Select "Clear Test Data"

 This is also automated via a rake task.
-It will delete the spec/vcr files, and clear the data for you.
+It will delete the spec/vcr files, and clear the data for you on the server (using your settings.yml authentication info).

-    rake recurly:clear_api_data
+    rake recurly:clear_test_data

 API Documentation